cek333/Quote_Catalog/README.md

 ### Browse and Search Quotes
 Click the `Browse` link in the navigation bar to view all the stored quotes.
 This page is also accessible to users who are not logged in.
 Right-click then `Save Image As ...` to save an image to your computer.

 To search for an image by the text it contains, enter the search term in the search box and click `Search`.
 Images matching the query will be displayed.
 To clear the search results, click the `Clear` button.
 (Be aware that the MongoDB search feature ignores simple common words like 'the', 'and', and 'all', for example.
 So searches on these words won't return any results.)
 Also note, if you enter multiple words, you'll get results that match one or more of your search terms.
-Finally note, you can only search for whole words; the search doesn't check for parts of words.
+Finally note, you can only search for whole words; the app doesn't check for parts of words.

 ![Browse Screen](readme/browse_screen.png)